 Dogs without formal training outside the home are more likely to exhibit aggressive behavior during their lifetime.
 Consider both puppy socialization classes and formal training with professional dog trainers.

 It may be frightening to witness, but don't give up on your pup if you see aggressive behavior!
 Dogs are generally responsive to treatment for even the most unwanted behaviors.
-Aggression or violent acting out against you, another animal, or person is a reason to contact a specialist.
+Aggression or violent acting out against you, another animal, or a person is a reason to contact a specialist.
 Just to be safe, start with your veterinarian since the behavior may be caused by a medical condition or injury.

 Retrain Your Dog